cpliakas/composer-manager-docs/README.md

 @todo

+### Relying on composer manager in .install

+Composer manager will automatically handle the autoloader in hook_init(), so modules generally don't have to worry about triggering the autoloader.
+However there are occasions where hook_init() isn't invoked such as during install and update.php.
+If you rely on the autoloader in a .install file, you have to make sure the autoloader is triggered by running composer_manager_register_autoloader() at the beginning of your update function or your hook_install() implementation.

 ## Why can't you just ... ?

 The problems that Composer Manager solves tend to be more complex than they